 SJHS Free or Reduced Meals Program

 Children need healthy meals in order to learn.
 As part of our commitment to provide every student with the resources to succeed, we offer free or reduced meals to students who qualify.
 The reduced prices for meals are $0.30 for breakfast and $0.40 for lunch (for comparison to the full prices, see our Meal Prices page).
+You may apply for school meals any time during the school year by submitting an application directly to your school or district.

 The following are basic answers about eligibility for these programs; however, we encourage you to review the free and reduced meals application for additional questions about eligibility and to apply for the program.